 Our themes are being tested with the most recent releases of the block editor, and we have not found any conflicts.

-We believe that long-term, it will be a more user-friendly experience and we’re looking forward to starting development on it once it’s released.
-Sign up for the newsletter to be notified about releases and updates.
+We believe that long-term, it will be a more user-friendly experience and we're looking forward to development better stabilized and more developer-friendly.

 - The #1 reason that some of the theme features do not work is due to plugin conflicts.
 Your #1 and #2 steps for troubleshooting should be ruling out a plugin conflict.
 Here's a helpful guide for how to rule out a plugin conflict with our themes.